-Stress eaters may compensate by eating less when times are goodOctober 31st, 2013 in Psychology & Psychiatry /
+Stress eaters may compensate by eating less when times are goodOctober 31, 2013 in Medicine & Health / Psychology & Psychiatry

 When faced with stress, some people seem to lose their appetite while others reach for the nearest sweet, salty, or fatty snack.
 Conventional wisdom tells us that stress eaters are the ones who need to regulate their bad habits, but new research suggests that stress eaters show a dynamic pattern of eating behavior that could have benefits in non-stressful situations.

 The study, published in Psychological Science, a journal of the Association for Psychological Science, shows that "munchers" and "skippers" display compensatory patterns of consumption in response to positive and negative social situations.
 While munchers in the study ate more after being stressed, they ate less in response to a positive situation; skippers actually showed the reverse pattern, eating more after a positive experience.